Skip to Content

 It’s neat and organised, the fishmongers have their names over the tops of their units.
 Better in bad weather?
 Most probably.

-It’s not rickety and ramshackle – an atmosphere we’ll miss – but trade continues and it would be nice to think the fishmongers are happier and better equipped in this set up than the previous one.
+But trade continues.
+It would be nice to think the fishmongers are happier and better equipped in this set up than the previous one.

-But it was this area where we used to come for our favourite hamsi ekmek – steam rising from a huge tantuni pan into the autumn air as the anchovies sizzled in the deep, hot oil.
+But it was this area where we used to come for our favourite hamsi ekmek.
+Steam rising from a huge tantuni pan into the autumn air as the anchovies sizzled in the deep, hot oil.

-That’s gone…but on another wander around the area, we headed a little further along the shore of the Golden Horn, just past the Karaköy Fish Market, to where the seafood cafes once stood.
+But on another wander around the area, we headed a little further along the shore of the Golden Horn, just past the Karaköy Fish Market, to where the seafood cafes once stood.

 Akın Balık – Seafood Beside The Golden Horn

-Akın Balık Near Karaköy Fish Market
+The Akın Balık restaurant near Karaköy Fish Market is seen behind an autumnal tree.

 Akın Balık still stands and is still going strong